telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-traffic-capturing.md

     < Content-Length: 1256
     ```

-4. Check the Fiddler Everywhere application window.
-A new session should be visible in the Live Traffic tab, and the protocol should be **HTTPS**, and there should be no Tunnel to indicate in the Host column.
+1. Check the Fiddler Everywhere application window.
+A new session will be visible in the Live Traffic tab, and the protocol will be **HTTPS**.
+There will be no Tunnel to indicate in the Host column.
 If the above is correct, the Fiddler Everywhere is configured to capture HTTPS traffic.

     ![Fiddler showing HTTPS traffic](../images/kb/troubleshoot/curl-request-fiddler.png)

-5. After the above steps, the user should try turning the Live Traffic to **Capturing** mode and open the Chrome browser.
+1. After the above steps, the user should try turning the Live Traffic to **Capturing** mode and open the Chrome browser.
 Use the incognito mode to make sure no credentials or cookies are cashed.
 Then open each of these URLs and see if they are captured inside Fiddler Everywhere:

     - http://httpbin.org (notice this requst is using **HTTP**)